-Comprised of twenty-one “member economies,” APEC is an intergovernmental forum that operates on the basis of non-binding commitments, open dialogue and equal respect for the views of all participants.
-APEC membership includes: Australia; Brunei Darussalam; Canada; Chile; People's Republic of China; Hong Kong, China; Indonesia; Japan; Republic of Korea; Malaysia; Mexico; New Zealand; Papua New Guinea; Peru; the Philippines; the Russian Federation; Singapore; Chinese Taipei (Taiwan); Thailand; the United States of America; Viet Nam.
+Comprised of 21 “member economies,” the APEC forum operates on the basis of non-binding commitments.
+APEC economies include the United States; Australia; Brunei; Canada; Chile; China; Hong Kong, China; Indonesia; Japan; Korea; Malaysia; Mexico; New Zealand; Papua New Guinea; Peru; Philippines; Russia; Singapore; Chinese Taipei; Thailand; and Vietnam.

-Unlike the World Trade Organization or other multilateral trade bodies, APEC work is non-binding.
-Decisions made within APEC are reached by consensus, and commitments are undertaken on a voluntary basis.
-Despite this, however, APEC has contributed to the progressive reduction of tariffs and other barriers to trade in the region over time, leading to the expansion of economic growth and international trade in the region.
+Decisions made within APEC are reached by consensus and commitments are undertaken on a voluntary basis.
+APEC has contributed to the reduction of barriers to trade in the region over time, leading to the expansion of economic growth and international trade.

-USTR represents the United States on critical trade and investment liberalization initiatives at APEC, with the goal of delivering for U.S. exporters concrete and meaningful results that break down barriers to trade in the Asia-Pacific, create jobs, promote economic integration, and contribute to global economic growth.
-Examples of recent trade and investment liberalization initiatives at APEC include:
+USTR represents the United States on critical trade and investment initiatives at APEC, with the goal to advance free and fair trade in the region, deliver for U.S. exporters concrete and meaningful results that break down barriers to trade in the Asia-Pacific, and create jobs.
+U.S. trade priorities in APEC include:

 • Promoting good regulatory practices in such areas as public consultations, assessing the impact of regulations, and internal coordination of rule-making;

 • Promoting regulatory cooperation in key sectors such as chemicals, life sciences, and autos; and